Miller: All Rangers team must take responsibility for striker Boyd's goal drought

+Kenny Miller has pointed his finger at all the Rangers team as responsible for Kris Boyd's goal drought and not just the striker himself.
 Boyd is on his longest run without a league goal for the champions and has not found the back of the net since a penalty against Hibernian on February 14.

 He said: "I've got a fair bit of sympathy for Kris just now.
 He came back from his injury and got off to a flyer in terms of scoring against Motherwell, Hibs and St Mirren.